Business Assets

 Qualified Business Income Deduction

-Under TCJA tax laws, a 20% deduction of Business Income applies for LLC, Partnership, S Corporation or Self-employment income.
+A 20% deduction of Business Income applies for LLC, Partnership, S Corporation or Self-employment income.
 RightCapital automatically accounts for this deduction for these types of Businesses that are added to your client’s plan.

 The deduction is 20% of Business Income, capped at 20% of Taxable Income.
 The deduction is phased out based on income limits for a ‘Specified Services Business.’
 By default, we assume that any Business is a ‘Specified Services Business,’ meaning it is subject to the QBI deduction phase out.
 If the Business is not subject to this phase out, the ‘Service Income’ box should be deselected within the Business card on the Profile > Net Worth tab or within the Self-employment Income card on the Profile > Income tab.